-Action Action description Roles Coordination point or nominated respondent Milestone date in implementation plan Amended completion date (if applicable) Status Context for ratings and reflect this in regional planning and service delivery. through PHN funding agreements.
+Roles Coordination point or nominated respondent Milestone date in implementation plan Amended completion date (if applicable) Status Context for ratings 7: Governments will require PHNs and LHNs to prioritise coordina mental illness at the regional level and reflect this in regional plant vith severe and com plex The Commonwealth will direct PHNs to plan and commission services for people with severe and complex mental illness through PHN funding agreements.
 Governments will use joint guidance material on regional plans (refer to Action 1.2) to outline their expectations of PHNs and LHNs for coordinated treatment and supports for people with severe and complex mental illness.
 This will include specific consideration of the requirements of children and adolescents with or at risk of severe mental illnesses.
-Implementation Plan.
-As the lead on this action, as identified by the MHPC, the NMHC requests that the Commonwealth provide a status update for this action on behalf of all relevant stakeholders.
-8 Governments will establish a time-limited Mental Health Expert Advisory Group, as identified in the Governance Section of this Plan, that will: advise on the implementation of the Fifth Plan and analyse progress; where requested by AHMAC, provide advice on broader mental health policy issues, which may include cross-portfolio consideration of issues that may arise from the implementation of mental health reforms and the NDIS for people with severe and complex mental illness, and opportunities to harmonise data collection strategies. section for implementation roles.
 A formal Coordination Point was not allocated for this action in the Implementation Plan.
 As the lead on this action, as identified by the MHPC, the NMHC requests that the Commonwealth provide a status update for this action on behalf of all relevant stakeholders.
-Closed The Mental Health Expert A discontinued.
-The National Prevention Agreement and structures supersedes wor rt Advisory Group was nal Mental Health and Suicide and associated governance vork on this action.
+Completed mid-2018 n/a Completed This action was reported as 'completed' in the Fifth Plan 2020 progress report.